-The 2014 ACRS Submission to The Australian Road Safety Community informs Australia's road trauma stakeholders, including the general public, of the opportunities that are available to address the serious issue of road deaths and injuries in Australia.
+The 2015 ACRS Submission to The Senate Rural and Regional Affairs and Transport References Committee Inquiry into aspects of road safety in Australia informs Australia's leading policymakers of the opportunities that are available to address the serious issue of road deaths and injuries in Australia.

 The causes and consequences of road trauma have a serious impact on Australia's productivity.
 By the time we reach the final year of Australia's National Road Safety Strategy 2011-2020, and assuming the 30% target reduction is reached, road trauma will still have cost the Australian economy a staggering \$264 billion dollars.
-In addition, Australia's performance in achieving road trauma reductions is declining on the international stage.
+In addition, Australia's performance in achieving road trauma reductions is declining on the international stage, and the number of serious injuries from road crashes is rising.

-This submission outlines recommendations to increase Australia's productivity and international standing through increased collaboration.
+This submission outlines recommendations to increase Australia's productivity and international standing through increased collaboration to hasten reductions in road trauma.